airbrake/node-airbrake/Readme.md

 ### airbrake.timeout = 30 * 1000

-The timeout after which to give up trying to notify airbrake in ms.
+The timeout after which to give up trying to notify Airbrake in ms.

 ### airbrake.requestOptions = {}